 Any vegetarian diet needs alternatives to gelatin.

-Gelatin serves both nutritional and culinary roles in non-vegetarian diets. however, a lot of vegetarians and all vegans do not consume gelatin in its many forms because it is often created out of boiled pig skins and dissolved veal cartilage and bones.
+Gelatin serves both nutritional and culinary roles in non-vegetarian diets.
+However, a lot of vegetarians and all vegans do not consume gelatin in its many forms because it is often created out of boiled pig skins and dissolved veal cartilage and bones.

 This leaves vegetarians with a gap in cooking functionality when a recipe calls for a gel or thickening agent.
 It also leaves vegetarians with fewer options if they need a source of gelatin to increase bone and cartilage health.

 3. Use seaweed-based alternatives.
 Agar-agar is a seaweed based alternative to gelatin that can simulate the culinary functions of gelatin.
+It also can be used in recipes that need to be heated.

 4. Increase your calcium intake.
 One component of gelatin supplements that allegedly increases joint health is calcium.
 If you want to increase your calcium intake without eating gelatin, you can simply consume more calcium-fortified foods and even take supplements.